-Accordingly, we expect the separation between computation times resulting from the `direct' scheme and SPBC to be larger for Trotter-Suzuki circuits corresponding to larger problem sizes.
+Accordingly, we expect the separation between computation times resulting from the `direct' scheme and SPBC to increase with problem size for Trotter-Suzuki circuits.

 This dramatic reduction in computation time for Trotter circuits is in sharp contrast to what we find for QSP circuits in the bottom-left panel of Fig.~\ref{fig:barchart}.
 There, differences in computation time appear nearly insignificant between direct Clifford+T and SPBC implementations of QSP for these applications, although they do appear to loosely correlate with differences in the T fraction between circuits [see Fig.~\ref{fig:ler_bar}(b) and Table~\ref{tab:lre}].
 For instance, Fig.~\ref{fig:ler_bar}(b) shows a relatively low T fraction for TFIM in the cubic geometry, and this circuit appears to demonstrate the greatest relative benefit of computation time from SPBC over direct Clifford+T. The converse is almost true for the circuits corresponding to the Kitaev model in triangular and honeycomb lattices, although the order is swapped, showing that for these circuits T fraction alone does not indicate which scheme yields lower computation times.
 That said, these differences are very minor, especially as compared with the ones we observed for Trotter-Suzuki circuits.